Let's Make Cool Stuff

 TL Innovation Lab is made possible through parent, student, alumni, community and corporate partnerships!
 Make a difference!
 Help provide access to computer science and project-based learning at one of the most diverse high schools in Marin County.
 With your involvement, we can continue to support innovation and computer science to provide essiantial 21st century skills for college and career readiness while helping to bridge the gap in gender and diversity in computer science and tech.

-Our Coding Innovation Lab is looking for parents and community partners who have an interest in supporting programming and all things tech at TL.
+Our Coding Innovation Lab is looking for voluteers and industry partners who have an interest in supporting programming and all things tech at TL.
 No experience necessary.
 There are roles for all!
 Get Invovled!
 Go Coding!
 Go Making!
 Go Digital Design!
 Go Partners!
 Online Volunteer Form>

 TL Innovation Lab partners with a variety of individuals, community and corporate organizations who invest in our community, programs and events to support and inspire computer science and pathways to STEM education for all students at TL!
 Join our growing list of partners with your generous donation that will make megabytes of difference at our public high school with one of the most diverse student populations in Marin County.
 Thank you so much for your generosity to TL Innovation Lab!

-Contact Maya Bartolf, Chair, Academic Excellenc@TL at email@example.com for more information about supporting computer science and digital media at TL!
+Contact Owen Bartolf, Student Founder at owen. bartolf@ gmail.com for more information about supporting computer science and digital media at TL!

-Our Partners Bridging the Gap in Diversity and Access to Computer Science and Tech!
+Our Mentors and Partners Bridging the Gap in Diversity and Access to Computer Science at TL!

-Your generous donation will keep all of our students coding and innovating at TL Innovation Lab.
+Your generous donation will keep all of our students coding and innovating.

-TL Innovation Lab is our only student hub for learning and innovating with computer science without the impacts of grade creating an open and inclusive environment that fosters confidence no matter what your experience in programming.
-Help us offer exciting new collaborative and project-base learning enrichment programs that give our students more time to explore, to create and to innovate daily while fostering community and more depth around computer science, robotics, digital design and making cool stuff!
+TL Innovation Lab is currently our only student hub for learning and innovating in applied computer science without the impacts of grade creating an open and inclusive environment that fosters confidence no matter what your experience in programming.
+Help us offer exciting new collaborative and project-base learning enrichment programs that give our students more time to explore, to create and to innovate daily while creating more depth and hands-on learning in applied computer science, robotics, digital design and making cool stuff!

 Thank you so much for your support!